 Founded and built by immigrants, the U.S. has a complicated relationship with newcomers.
 How have politics shaped U.S. immigration policy and with what effects on the character of inflows and American identity?
 Are changing demographics tied to exclusionary attitudes and public views about immigration policy?
 Do Hispanic attitudes conform to nativist fears?
 What role do norms, culture and economics play in public attitudes about immigrants?
 Do members of Congress follow their constituents’ preferences when voting on immigration policy?
 This class will tackle these and related questions about immigration politics and policymaking in the U.S.

-Instructor: Professor Ali Valenzuela (details)
+Lead Instructor: Professor Ali Valenzuela (details)

 Violent Politics (Princeton, Fall 2015)